Pakistani Currency notes and Coins Historical places information

 The Faisal Mosque in Islamabad, Pakistan, is an iconic landmark that holds great significance.
 It is a symbol of Pakistan’s rich history and cultural heritage.

-The mosque's grandeur and magnificence have deemed it worthy of being featured on the 5,000 currency note of Pakistan.
+The mosque’s grandeur and magnificence have earned it a worthy spot on Pakistan’s 5,000 currency note.

 This recognition serves as a tribute to the mosque’s architectural beauty, religious importance, and its role in promoting peace and unity in the country.